Build your Xcode app

 Notice the various sections in the build summary - the source version of the commit in build details section, list of all associated changes, links to work items associated with commits, and test results.
 When the build is automatically triggered by a push to your Git repository, these sections are populated with all the relevant information.

-If you plan to use your own Xcode project for this quickstart, there is really only one additional step required for configuring the project for a CI environment that is not done by default when you create the Xcode project.
-Xcode has the concept of schemes and you'll need to set one of these as "Shared" and add it to source control so it can be used during your CI builds.
+If you plan to use your own Xcode project for this quickstart, an additional step is required to configure your project for a CI environment.
+Mark a scheme of your Xcode project as "Shared" and add it to source control to be used during your CI builds.
 Follow these steps:

-Check Shared next to the Scheme you want to use during CI.
+Enable Shared next to the scheme you want to use during CI.
 Remember the name of the scheme you shared as we will reference it later.

 Now add the new files and folders in your .xcodeproj folder (specifically the xcsharedata folder to source control).